mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 ### Axway Edge Gateway / AWS / Azure Agents

 To provide better visibility into your mutli-type gateway eco system, two sets of agents are provided.
-These agents collect data from the Gateway (API / traffic) and exposes it in AMPLIFY Central, providing you with a global vision of your eco system from a single interface.
+These agents collect data from the Gateway (API / traffic) and exposes it in Amplify Central, providing you with a global vision of your eco system from a single interface.

 The agents include the following enhancements:

 * Azure gateway support.
-Refer to [Connect Azure Gateway to Axway AMPLIFY platform](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/connect-azure-gateway/index.html)
+Refer to [Connect Azure Gateway to Axway Amplify platform](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/connect-azure-gateway/index.html)

 ### Mesh governance

-AMPLIFY Central mesh governance enables you to govern and manage your APIs, public and private services, along with the hybrid environments where they are located.
+Amplify Central mesh governance enables you to govern and manage your APIs, public and private services, along with the hybrid environments where they are located.

 Mesh governance includes the following enhancements: